bio-raum/gabi/docs/usage.md

 A local version of the ConfindR rMLST database, available [here](https://olc-bioinformatics.github.io/ConFindr/install/#downloading-confindr-databases).
 Unfortunately, this database requires a personalized registration so we cannot bundle it with GABI.
 If no database is provided, CondindR will run without one and can consquently only use the built-in references for Escherichia, Listeria and Salmonella.

 ### `--skip_mlst` [ default = false ]
-Do not run MLST typing tools (chewbbaca, MLST, pyMLST)
+Do not run MLST typing tools (chewbbaca, MLST)

 ## Resources